Taking out a mortgage

 - Full details of borrowing rate(s) and when and how they may be revised

 - Total amount that you will pay over the lifetime of the mortgage

+This information should be set out in a European Standardised Information Sheet (ESIS).
+This is required under the European Union (Consumer Mortgage Credit Agreements) Regulations 2016.
 For a full specification of the ESIS and instructions on what it must contain, see Schedule 2 of the Regulations.

 Other sources of information

-Information on the various types of mortgage is available on consumerhelp.ie, along with a set of mortgage calculators that you can use to work out your monthly repayments and the effects of a rate change.
+Information on the various types of mortgage is available on ccpc.ie, along with a set of mortgage calculators that you can use to work out your monthly repayments and the effects of a rate change.

 You should work out your income and expenditure and assess how they are likely to change over time, depending on your employment situation, your family situation and your stage in life.
 You can use these budgeting calculators as a starting point.

-A mortgage loan is a serious and long-term commitment.
 You’ll need to do your research and ask some questions about the loan and its implications over the long term, such as:

 - How does the interest rate (APR) compare to others in the market?